 The answer to whether a bonus, adjustment or bump must be included in the regular rate of pay for overtime depends on the reason for the extra pay.
 A nondiscretionary bonus, or one that is promised or announced to the employee in advance to being paid or that is dependent on hours worked, or productivity must be included in the regular rate of pay for overtime purposes.
 For example, an hourly employee who earns $8.00 per hour in a 40 hour workweek has a regular rate of pay of $8.00 per hour and an overtime rate of $12.00 ($8.00 X 1.5).
 If that same employee received a $50.00 production adjustment for that week, the employee’s regular rate of pay would change to $9.25 per hour ($50.00 plus the regular weekly rate of $320.00, divided by 40 hours) and the overtime rate becomes $13.88 per hour for that week ($9.25 X 1.5).
 A discretionary bonus which is paid solely at the discretion of the employer, such as a Christmas bonus, does not have to be included in the regular rate of pay.
 The bonus should not be measured by or dependent on hours worked, productivity, or efficiency, and it may not be part of any employment agreement.

 Retroactive pay is a delayed payment for work which has already been completed.
-The most common reason is ongoing labor negotiations.
-While negotiations are being reached, the employer continues to pay the employees at their established rate.
+The most common reason is ongoing labor negotiations between entertainment studios and labor union leadership.
+While negotiations are being reached, the production company employer continues to pay the employees at their established rate.
 When the negotiations are over, and there is a clause that entitles the employees to a wage increase on a set date, the employer is required to make up the difference with a retroactive pay check.
 Media Services calculates all retroactive payments for its clients, based on union agreements.

 For non-union film and TV crew, there is no legal requirement in California that an employer provide its employees with paid or unpaid vacation time.
 However, if an employer has an established policy to provide paid vacation, then certain restrictions are placed on the employer as to how it fulfills its obligation.
 Under California law, earned vacation time is considered wages, and vacation time is earned, or “vests,” as labor is performed.
 Vacation pay accrues as it is earned, and cannot be forfeited, even upon termination of employment, regardless of the reason for the termination.
 All earned and unused vacation must be paid to the employee upon termination at his or her final rate of pay.
 In California because vacation pay is considered wages, an employer cannot have a “use it or lose it” policy, it is illegal and will not be recognized by the Labor Commissioner.
 An employer can put a “cap” or “ceiling” on vacation time that can be accrued.
 Once a certain level or amount of accrued vacation is earned and not taken, no further vacation pay accrues until the balance falls below the cap.